lazerwalker/storyboard-lang/README.md

 2. Fetch dependencies: `yarn install`
 3. Build the library: `npm run build`

-`dist/index.js` will contain a library suitable for importing into your own Node project.
-The `dist` folder will contain TypeScript definition files as well.
+`dist/bundle.js` will contain a library suitable for importing into your own Node project.
+The `dist/dist` folder will contain TypeScript definition files as well.

-The compiler currently loads the `grammar.ohm` file in the project directory at runtime.
-This means you must have the entire directory structure available (I typically use `yarn link` locally), and that it thus doesn't yet run in any environment other than Node (e.g. the browser).
-This will change!

 ## Usage